Ng-Kai-Huat-Jason/FED_GenshinPromo_website/README.md

 ## Features
-- Feature 1: Provided users with a Trailer of "Genshin Impact" latest event and showcase some characters.
+- Feature 1: Provided players with a Trailer of "Genshin Impact" latest event and showcase some characters.
-- Feature 2: Provided users with hyperlinks to "Genshin Impact" socials in the footer.
+- Feature 2: Provided players with hyperlinks to "Genshin Impact" socials in the footer.
 - Feature 3: Event details page to show the events for that update.
-- Feature 4: Product page to allow logged in users to order "Genshin Impact" products which will be send to a database after checkout.
+- Feature 4: Product page to allow logged in players to order "Genshin Impact" products which will be send to a database after checkout.
-- Feature 5: Users can create and log in to the page to access checkout feature in the Product Page and also the Free Reward Page.
+- Feature 5: players can create and log in to the page to access checkout feature in the Product Page and also the Free Reward Page.
-- Feature 6: Free Reward Page contains a quiz which provides a discount to logged in users after completion.
+- Feature 6: Free Reward Page contains a quiz which provides a discount to logged in players after completion.
-- Feature 7: Users start at Bronze tier upon account creation and can advance to Silver after 5 checkouts or Gold after 10 checkouts.
+- Feature 7: players start at Bronze tier upon account creation and can advance to Silver after 5 checkouts or Gold after 10 checkouts.
 Silver tier offers a $5 discount, while Gold tier provides a $10 discount.

 ## Technologies Used